FAQ – About the MMUN Program

 Before playing out their ambassadorial roles in a Model UN simulation, students research the issue that their committee will address.
 Model UN participants learn how the international community acts on its concerns about topics including peace and security, human rights, the environment, food and hunger, economic development and globalization.
 Model UN delegates also look closely at the needs, goals and foreign policies of the countries they will represent at the event.
 The insights they gain from their exploration of history, geography, culture, economics and science contribute to the authenticity of the simulation when the role playing gets under way.
 The delegates’ in-depth knowledge of their countries guarantees a lively and memorable experience.

 While there is no official record of how Model UN began, we do know that Model UN is the successor of a series of student-led Model League of Nations simulations.
 Some people believe that the first Model UN conference was held at Harvard University, although other colleges claim they held the first conference.
 Regardless, simulations of international organizations began even before the birth of the United Nations!

-Q: What is the difference between the Montessori Model United Nations Program and a Model United Nations Program?
+Q: What is the difference between the Montessori Model United Nations (MMUN) Program and a Model United Nations (MUN) Program?

 Q: What types of topics are discussed in a Montessori Model United Nations conferences?

 The agenda items discussed in committee vary at each conference.
 Most conferences tend to focus on current affairs issues that are being discussed in the United Nations.
 These issues can highlight political, financial and/or social concerns.
 However, the task of committees might be to address hypothetical concerns or issues from the past or future.
 For example, many conferences have “crisis” committees, in which delegates must react to a hypothetical or actual crisis situation.
 Other conferences host historical or future Security Council simulations.